 What's happened

-China's Ministry of Finance announced that EU companies without operations in China are barred from government medical device contracts exceeding 45 million yuan ($6.3 million).
-This follows the EU's restrictions on Chinese firms, escalating trade tensions between the two regions.
+China's Ministry of Finance has announced that European Union companies without operations in China are barred from government medical device contracts exceeding 45 million yuan (US$6.3 million).
+This measure, effective immediately, follows the EU's restrictions on Chinese firms in public tenders.
+Tensions between China and the EU continue to escalate amid various trade disputes.

 What's behind the headline?

-- Reciprocal Measures: China's exclusion of EU firms is a direct response to the EU's earlier restrictions on Chinese medical device companies.
-This tit-for-tat approach highlights the deteriorating trade relations.
+- Reciprocal Measures: China's decision to exclude EU firms is a direct response to the EU's earlier restrictions on Chinese companies, indicating a tit-for-tat approach in trade relations.

 What the papers say